 - disclosures shall be publicly available on the manufacturer's website.
-The manufacturer shall declare the URL of the public disclosure;

-- data shall be reported consistent with the topic-specific Standards in the GRI Sustainability Reporting Standards (GRI Standards), Solar Energies Industry Association (SEIA) Solar Industry Environmental and Social Responsibility Commitment (SEIA Commitment) or Sustainability Accounting Standards Board (SASB) Solar Energy Sustainability Accounting Standard (SASB Standard) that are in effect at the time the disclosures are made as described in Table 11.1;
+The manufacturer shall declare the URL of the public disclosure; - data shall be reported consistent with the topic-specific standards in the GRI Sustainability Reporting Standards (GRI Standards), Solar Energies Industry Association (SEIA) Solar Industry Environmental and Social Responsibility Commitment (SEIA Commitment) or Sustainability Accounting Standards Board (SASB) Solar Energy Sustainability Accounting Standard (SASB Standard) that are in effect at the time the disclosures are made as described in Table 11.1; - publication of a full report or reports 'in accordance' with the GRI Standards or SASB Standard is not required but would meet this criterion if the report(s) covers the indicators specified in this criterion; and - performance against these indicators shall be reported and publicly disclosed annually; data included in the report must be from within the last two years.

-publication of a full report or reports 'in accordance' with the GRI Standards or SASB Standard is not required but would meet this criterion if the report(s) covers the indicators specified in this criterion; and a) URL for public disclosure on manufacturer's website; and b) demonstration of annual disclosure of all the indicators in Table 11.1 consistent with GRI Standards, SEIA Commitment, or SASB Standard and using data from within the last two years.
+- a) URL for public disclosure on manufacturer's website; and - b) Demonstration of annual disclosure of all the indicators in Table 11.1 consistent with GRI Standards, SEIA Commitment, or SASB Standard and using data from within the last two years.